catherineschen/catherineschen.github.io/_pages/about.md

   - /about
   - /about.html
 ---
-I am a second year PhD student at Brown University working with Carsten Eickhoff in the [Health NLP Lab](http://health-nlp.com/).
+I am a rising third year PhD Candidate at Brown University working with Carsten Eickhoff in the [Health NLP Lab](http://health-nlp.com/).
 My research interests include explainability, information retrieval (IR), natural language processing (NLP), and biomedical applications of ML.
 Previously, I worked as a full-stack software engineer for FreeWheel in NYC to develop advertising technology solutions.
 I received my BA in Computer Science and French from Wellesley College, where I was also a member of the Track & Field and Swimming & Diving Teams.
 In my spare time, I enjoy running, hiking, biking, climbing, cooking, and exploring local restaurants/bars.

 Recent News
 ======
+* 05/28/2023 - Received my Master's degree and advanced to candidacy
 * 09/06/2021 - Started my PhD at Brown University!
 * 06/01/2021 - Moved to Providence, RI
 * 08/05/2019 - Started working at [FreeWheel](https://www.freewheel.com/) in NYC as a Software Engineer on the Creative Squad